Artist in Focus: Paul Cadden

 Has your worked changed since your early days?
 How has your work evolved?

 I would say that the only thing that has changed is the subject matter.
-Technically, I have been
+Technically, I have been exploring the use of fluid dynamics and photorealistic CG for reference material.

-The digital camera brought many changes and opportunities in the way hyper-realists artists work, as technology keeps evolving do you see any new “tool” making such an impact as the digital camera had?
+The digital camera brought many changes and opportunities in the way hyper-realists artists work, as technology keeps evolving do you see any new tool making such an impact as the digital camera had?

 I think Virtual Reality devices may affect how people experience art - VR Art Galleries for example.
 The Royal Academy's Virtually Real Exhibition was a huge success.
 Another piece of technology which would be interesting to see how it could be used is Google's Tilt Brush which allows you to paint in 3D space with VR.